kHRISl33t/risingstack-bootcamp/README.md

   - [Graceful shutdown](https://blog.risingstack.com/graceful-shutdown-node-js-kubernetes/)
   - [Health checks](http://microservices.io/patterns/observability/health-check-api.html)

-### 8. User authentication/registration and session creation
+### 8. User authentication with registration and sessions

-In this step you are going to create a new process called user-authentication.
-You will use MongoDB and koa-session.
+In this step you are going to make a user authentication and registration system for the web process with MongoDB and koa-session.

 Follow this tutorial to install mongodb with homebrew: [`mongodb-homebrew`](https://treehouse.github.io/installation-guides/mac/mongo-mac.html)